 - Conservation Status: Least Concern

-- Other interesting Honey Badger facts: The species likes eating honey and will often raid beehives, which is how it got its name.
+- Other interesting Honey Badger facts: The honey badger will often raid beehives for honey and bee larvae; a behavior that gave the species its name.

 Meet The Honey Badger: Introduction

-The honey badger (also known as a ratel) is a short but powerfully-built mammal in the weasel family.
+The honey badger (also known as a ratel) is a mammal in the weasel family.
 It is found in Africa, the Middle East and India.

-Despite being relatively small, the species has a reputation for being fierce and seemingly fearless.
-Its thick skin and powerful claws and teeth allow it to hold its own against animals much larger than itself.
+One of the largest species of the weasel family Mustelidae, the honey badger has a reputation for toughness.
+Its thick skin and powerful claws and teeth allow it to defend itself against animals much larger than itself.

 How To Recognize A Honey Badger

-The honey badger’s long body is carried on four short legs.
-It has a long neck and a short, bushy tail.
-Its eyes are small and dark and its ears barely protrude from the sides of its face.
+The honey badger has a squat, powerfully-built body, relatively short legs and a short, bushy tail.
+Its eyes are small and dark and its ears barely protrude from the head.

-The honey badger’s skin is tough and loose-fitting.
-This is a useful defensive adaptation; even if the honey badger finds itself clamped in a larger animal’s jaws, thanks to its loose skin it is able to turn round to bite the would-be predator.
+The honey badger's thick fur is black on the face, sides and undersides, and pale grey / white on the top of the head, neck and back.
+Its tough, loose-fitting skin is a defensive adaptation; even if the honey badger finds itself clamped in a larger animal’s jaws, thanks to its loose skin it is able to turn round to bite the would-be predator.

 Honey Badger Video